robustsolution/eCommerce-UI-Flutter/README.md

-# Flutter E-commerce Mobile App Templates
+# Flutter E-commerce Mobile App Template

 ## [Watch it on YouTube](https://youtu.be/XBKzpTz65Io)